planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Click Save.

 Preview the layer.
-Note the only city that is returned:
+Note the cities that are returned:

 --------------------------------------------------